gs/sublime-text-go-to-file/README.md

     }

 You can highlight the text using `cmd+d` and press `alt+d`.

-Press `alt-i` to get info about currently open file.
+Press `alt-i` to get info about currently opened file.

 Maintainers: